CyrilCermak/modular_architecture_on_ios/README.md

 look like for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
 The diagram below shows the five-layer architecture with the modules and links.
-This structure is then further referenced as Application Framework.
+This structure is henceforth referenced to as Application Framework throughout this work.

 While this chapter is rather theoretical, in the following chapters everything will be explained and showcased in practice.